gigya/wordpress/readme.txt

 * Added license file and reference (minor)

 = 5.8.2 =
-* Updating UI to SAP standards
+* Updated UI to SAP standards

+= 5.9 =
+* Added the ability to sync data from Gigya to WordPress independent of any individual user action

 == FAQ ==